Adolis García Player Props: Rangers vs. Royals

 Adolis García At The Plate

-- Garcia has a double, a home run and three walks while batting .229.
+- Garcia is batting .225 with a double, two home runs and three walks.

-- He has gone deep in one of nine games, and in 2.6% of his plate appearances.
+- In 10 games played this season, he has gone deep in two of them.

-- Garcia has driven in a run in four games this year (44.4%), including one multiple-RBI game.
+- In five games this year (50.0%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four of nine games (44.4%), including multiple runs twice.
+- In five games this year (50.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.